rgitrepo/linux-foundation-certified-system-administrator/docs/01-Essential-Commands/03-Create-Delete-Copy-and-Move-Files-and-Directories.md

   /home/raja
   ```

-This guide merges practical command explanations with simulated outputs to provide a clear understanding of file management in Linux, emphasizing the logical progression of tasks from creating and managing files and directories to navigating the file system.
 Each command is crucial for day-to-day operations on a Linux system, and understanding their outputs helps in verifying operations and troubleshooting.